hisubram/mobilefoundation/android_jsonstore.md

 #### MobileFirst Adapter Integration
 {: #mobilefirst-adapter-integration }
-This section assumes that you are familiar with adapters.
+This section assumes that you're familiar with adapters.
 Adapter Integration is optional and provides ways to send data from a collection to an adapter and get data from an adapter into a collection.
-You can achieve these goals by using functions such as `WLResourceRequest` or your own instance of an `HttpClient` if you need more flexibility.
+If you need more flexibility, you can also achieve these goals by using the functions such as `WLResourceRequest` or your own instance of an `HttpClient`.

 #### Adapter Implementation
 {: #adapter-implementation }
 Create an adapter and name it "**JSONStoreAdapter**".
-Define it's procedures `addPerson`, `getPeople`, `pushPeople`, `removePerson`, and `replacePerson`.
+Define its procedures `addPerson`, `getPeople`, `pushPeople`, `removePerson`, and `replacePerson`.

 ```javascript
 function getPeople() {